-Over the past year, we have continued our focus on growing our revenues while maintaining costs.
-Our human care revenues have grown as a result of adding new customers and distributors, and through organic growth from existing customers and distributors.
-We have also focused on introducing new products into multiple markets around the world and increasing our regulatory reach by seeking new approvals and clearances.
+Over the past year, we have continued our focus on increasing revenues and continuing progress towards profitability.
+During our most recent fiscal year, our revenues have grown as a result of continued expansion of our distribution network and customer base, the introduction of new products into multiple markets around the world, as well as organic growth from existing customers and distributors.
+We have also focused on expanding and strengthening our regulatory reach by seeking new approvals and clearances.